Categories:

 Examples¶

-The following example shows that calling the COLLATE function returns a copy of the string with a different collation specification.
+The following examples show that calling the COLLATE function returns a copy of the string with a different collation specification.

-Create the table and insert a row.
-The collation specification of the value in the inserted row is ‘sp’ (Spanish).
+Create a table and insert a row.
+The collation specification of the value in the inserted row is es (Spanish).

 INSERT INTO collation1 (v) VALUES ('ñ');

-This shows that the COLLATE function does not change the string.
-The copied string in the third column is lower case, just like the original string in the first column is lower case.
-However, the collation specification of the value returned by COLLATE has changed from ‘sp’ to ‘sp-upper’; you can see this in the fourth column.
+This example shows that the COLLATE function does not change the string.
+The copied string in the third column is lowercase, which is the same as the original string in the first column.
+However, the collation specification of the value returned by COLLATE has changed from es to es-ci.

 SELECT v,